Can You Sublimate Over Sublimation?

 4. Control the temperature and time during the sublimation process.

-5. Plan and visualize your design using sublimation design software.
+5. Plan and visualize your design using sublimation design software for a crisp sublimated image.

 Conclusion